The Alleged Car: Real Life

 - A contributor to Reader's Digest had her alleged car publicly displayed.
 She had driven to Florida to visit a friend just before a hurricane struck.
 When a news crew was speaking afterward of the devastation, they used a close-up image of her car.
 The car was completely untouched by the actual hurricane.

-- During the 1960s and 1970s, Chrysler foolishly took control of the Rootes Group in Britain which supplied them with cars smaller than what Chrysler Corporation proper wanted to build, with generally poor results.
+- During the 1960s-70s, Chrysler foolishly took control of the Rootes Group in Britain which supplied them with cars smaller than what Chrysler Corporation proper wanted to build, with generally poor results.
 The nadir was the 1971-73 Plymouth Cricket (aka Hillman Avenger) which had poor workmanship and tended to rust like crazy.
 To add insult to injury to the Chrysler-Plymouth dealers, the Dodge sales channel got the far better Mitsubishi-sourced Colt.